 The ChBE graduate degree programs build on the foundation of an undergraduate engineering education through the completion of advanced coursework, thesis research, and professional service (e.g., teaching assistance).
 Specific programmatic and policy details beyond those presented in this summary may be reviewed in the ChBE Graduate Student Handbook.

-The department offers two doctoral degree programs and two master's programs.
 A summary of course requirements and scheduling details are presented below:

 Applicants to the Ph.D. in Biotechnology program are generally expected to hold a B.S. or M.S. degree in Chemical Engineering, Biochemistry, Biotechnology, or Biology.
 Competitive applicants are expected to already have working knowledge of the core course content of this program (i.e., enzyme and cell growth kinetics, biochemistry and cell metabolism, molecular biology).

 Applicants to the Joint-Ph.D. in Materials Science and Engineering are expected to have a degree at the level of bachelor's or master's in engineering or basic/applied/health sciences.

 The Certificate in Biotechnology program is open to students with a bachelor's degree and a background in biology, chemistry, or engineering.
 Students who lack the necessary biology or engineering background can take primer courses during the summer.

 Applicants to the M.S. in Bioengineering: Cell and Bioprocess Engineering program are generally expected to hold a B.S. degree in Chemical Engineering, Biochemical engineering, Bioengineering, or a related discipline.